-May's recovery is going so well, she is almost back to full puppy-hood!
-She is going on long walks with her foster siblings, can go up and down stairs and walk on all flooring surfaces.
-She is housebroken and will be fully vetted by the time she is adopted.
-Although she is not yet spayed, we are ready to interview those who are interested in adopting this brave soul.
+Thanks to those who donated for her vet care and to her foster peeps, May's recovery is going so well, she is almost back to full puppy-hood!
+This girl has come a long way from the broken puppy she was when she was brought into rescue.
+Now she goes on long walks with her foster siblings, and, even more miraculously, goes up and down stairs and can walk on all flooring surfaces with barely the trace of a limp.
+Sweet as sugar, she is housebroken and will be fully vetted by the time she is adopted.
+Although she is not yet spayed, we are ready to interview those who are interested in adopting this brave soul whom her foster dad says has the heart of a lion.
 If you have fallen in love with this pup (as we have), complete our online application and come meet May, our wonder dog!

-Thanks to you, we have raised $2,230 for May's surgery, about 50% of our goal.
+Thanks to you, we have raised about 75% of our goal.
 If you have not donated and would consider doing so, please use the link below to donate to help defray the costs of May's recovery from a horrible car accident.
 Alternatively, you may send a check or money order to German Shepherd Dog Rescue of Georgia, PO Box 785, Roswell, GA 30077-0785.

 Special thanks to May's sponsors: Brian and Julie Gillen, Joan Kline, the Rodden Family, and in memory of Betty Siedelberg Walters.